croaky/blog/articles/north-star-metric.md

 and restrict the time window
 to the previous quarter,
 including this week in progress.

-We have to be careful in the `WHERE` clause, understanding the domain and code enough to know whether the state of the data we are querying now represents a good state of the data for the time period.

 The outer query `lag`s each week's `teams` `OVER` its previous `week` to calculate `growth`.